dehezhang2/Notes/3103/CS3103_Operating_System.md

   <img src="image-20190125122112852.png" width="30%">

-  * Each process has associated with it a number of attributes that are used by the OS for process control.
+  * Each process has associated with it a number of ==attributes that are used by the OS for process control==.
   * The attributes are stored in a data structure called a ***process control block*** (PCB), created and managed by the OS.
   * It contains **sufficient information so that it is possible to interrupt a running process and later resume its execution.**